InnoboticsSRL/InnoboticsSRL.github.io/_sources/pages/features/pkgs/ibt_ros2_driver/ibt_ros2_driver.md.txt

 ## Moving the Arm

-To send commands to the move_arm action server, it is recommended to write a ROS 2 client.
-Below is a practical example.
+To send commands to the *move_arm* action server, you need to write a ROS 2 client and send through it your target poses.

 ```python
 import rclpy